borrageiros/cloudshot/README.md

 # CloudShot

-CloudShot is a nimble and efficient script engineered for capturing and handling screenshots with ease.
+CloudShot is a nimble and efficient script engineered for Windows, designed for capturing and handling screenshots with ease.

 This tool empowers you to select a specific section of your screen, perform quick edits, and then offers you the following possibilities: